Quality Management Policy

 - Reviews of risk assessments are conducted in accordance with the Risk and Compliance Management Policy and the Risk Management Procedure.

-- Annual and five-yearly reviews of courses are conducted by Faculties in accordance with the Higher Education Courses Approval and Review Procedure.
+- Annual and five-yearly reviews of courses are conducted by faculties and institutes in accordance with the Higher Education Courses Approval and Review Procedure.

 - Coursework units and teaching are evaluated regularly in accordance with the Evaluation of Teaching and Units Procedure.

-- Three-yearly reviews of the performance of Strategic Research Centres with reference to agreed plans.
+- The performance of Strategic Research Centres with reference to agreed plans is reviewed three-yearly.